So, What’s With The Bucket List Thing?

 - Fact: “Bucket list” is yanked out of a grim euphemism — “kick the bucket,” suicide by hanging.

-- #1 ought be enough, but then, there’s the bad idea that your life has holes that can’t be filled.
+- If #1 above isn’t enough, then, there’s the bad idea that your life has holes in it.

 - Bucket lists fill with things not done, places not seen.
 You’re missing out.

 Where Do Bucket Lists Come From?

 Referring to death as kicking the bucket since my teen years, I see no way to spin it positive.
 But most who use the phrase have no ideal

 But Rob Reiner’s dreadful movie with Morgan Freeman and Jack Nicholson lamely tried to insert romantic fantasies into the minds of dying men, as an alternative.
-Even with two men of enormous talent, it couldn’t be done.
+Even with two men of enormous talent, it was far from successful.

 One good reason to dump your bucket list ideas is because they all look a lot like the holes Madison Avenue is always telling us we have in our lives.

 A one hour immersion in prime time television tells me my truck isn’t tough enough, I need more testosterone, a smoking habit will kill me, my beer isn’t cold enough, and I need a better lawn mower for my apartment.

 But do we need advertising to pitch us more holes for ourselves?

 No matter how long we live, there are beaches on which the sand will never squeeze itself between our toes.
 There are exotic cities we will never see and dream lovers we will never find.